 On January 30, 2015, the Company entered into a master services subcontract with Austin Trucking, LLC ("Austin Trucking"), an entity owned by an immediate family member of a Senior Vice President of the Company.
 Pursuant to the agreement, Austin Trucking performs subcontract work for the Company, including trucking services.
-For these subcontract services, the Company incurred costs of approximately \$11.0 million and \$11.8 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively, which is included as cost of revenues in the Consolidated Income Statements.
-At September 30, 2016 and September 30, 2017, the Company had \$0.6 million and \$1.0 million, respectively, due to Austin Trucking reflected in accounts payable on its Consolidated Balance Sheet.
+For these subcontract services, the Company incurred costs of approximately \$11.0 million and \$11.8 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively, which is included as cost of revenues on the Consolidated Statements of Income.
+At September 30, 2016 and September 30, 2017, the Company had \$0.6 million and \$1.0 million, respectively, due to Austin Trucking reflected as accounts payable on its Consolidated Balance Sheets.

 From time to time, the Company provides construction services to various companies owned by a family member of a Senior Vice President of the Company.
-For these services the Company earned approximately \$2.0 million and \$6.3 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively, which is included as revenues in the Consolidated Income Statements.
-At September 30, 2016 and September 30, 2017, the Company had \$2.7 million and \$5.3 million, respectively, due from these companies reflected in contracts receivable on its Consolidated Balance Sheet.
+For these services the Company earned approximately \$2.0 million and \$6.3 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively, which is included as revenues on the Consolidated Statements of Income.
+At September 30, 2016 and September 30, 2017, the Company had \$2.7 million and \$5.3 million, respectively, due from these companies reflected as contracts receivable on its Consolidated Balance Sheets.

 For periodic corporate events, the Company charters a boat from Deep South Adventures, LLC, which is owned by a Senior Vice President of the Company.
-The Company paid Deep South Adventures, LLC approximately \$0.4 million and \$0.3 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively, and recognized the cost as general and administrative expenses on its Consolidated Income Statements.
+The Company paid Deep South Adventures, LLC approximately \$0.4 million and \$0.3 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively, and recognized the cost as general and administrative expenses on its Consolidated Statements of Income.

 On June 1, 2014, the Company entered into an access agreement with Island Pond Corporate Services, LLC ("Island Pond") regarding certain property owned by one of the Company's founders and the Chairman of the Board of Directors as well as Managing Partner of SunTx.
 Pursuant to the access agreement, Island Pond grants the Company the non-exclusive right to use that certain land located in Baker County, Georgia for the purposes of business development.
-Pursuant to the terms of this agreement, the Company paid Island Pond approximately \$0.3 million during each of the fiscal years ended September 30, 2016 and September 30, 2017, and recognized the cost as general and administrative expenses on its Consolidated Income Statements.
+Pursuant to the terms of this agreement, the Company paid Island Pond approximately \$0.3 million during each of the fiscal years ended September 30, 2016 and September 30, 2017, and recognized the cost as general and administrative expenses on its Consolidated Statements of Income.

 The Company rents vehicles from an entity owned by a family member of a Senior Vice President of the Company.
 The vehicles are rented on a month-to-month basis.
-The Company paid this entity approximately \$1.4 million and \$1.2 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively and recognized the cost as general and administrative expenses on its Consolidated Income Statements.
+The Company paid this entity approximately

+\$1.4 million and \$1.2 million during the fiscal years ended September 30, 2016 and September 30, 2017, respectively and recognized the cost as general and administrative expenses on its Consolidated Statements of Income.